Conventional Office Spaces

 Traditional leased office space through RICS accredited partners.
 When you need a longer-term home for your business.

-When flexible or managed workspace isn't the right fit, a traditional commercial lease gives you full control over your space on your own terms.
+If flexible or managed workspaces don't suit your needs, a traditional commercial lease lets you take full control of your space and set your own terms.

-Conventional office space — a traditional commercial lease on your own name — still makes sense for many businesses.
-When you want complete control over your workspace, a long-term commitment that builds equity in your location, or scale that flexible providers simply can't deliver economically, nothing beats a traditional lease.
+Conventional office space, meaning a traditional commercial lease in your name, is still a smart choice for many businesses.
+If you want full control over your workspace, a long-term commitment that helps you build equity in your location, or the kind of scale that flexible providers can't offer cost-effectively, a traditional lease is often the best option.

-We work with RICS accredited chartered surveyor partners across the UK and internationally to source, negotiate, and secure traditional leased space on the best possible terms.
-You get the rigour and protection of working with regulated property professionals, combined with our consultative, client-first approach and global network.
+We partner with RICS accredited chartered surveyors in the UK and around the world to help you find, negotiate, and secure traditional leased spaces on the best terms.
+You benefit from the expertise and protection of regulated property professionals, along with our consultative, client-focused approach and global reach.

 Traditional leases, modern advisory